 Course requirements are listed below.
 You can also download a copy of the course requirements (pdf).
 Note that M.A. course requirements are on p.2 of the document.

-Required Courses (must complete all 3)
+Required Courses (must complete both)

 - CHIN 822 Seminar in Classical Chinese Literature (3)